 What Does It Mean When a Device is End of Life (EOL) or End of Support (EOS)?

-Typically, if a device is identified as End of Life, it will subsequently move to End of Support (EOS) status.
-This means that when a device reaches End of Support status, it will no longer work on our network or be compatible with our network and/or services.
+Typically, if a device is identified as end of life, it will subsequently move to end of support (EOS) status, such as a DOCSIS 1.1 device.
+This means that when a device reaches end of support status, it will no longer work on our network or be compatible with our network and/or services.